AndyCrocker/NVK/README.md

 ### Usage
 NVK exposes all major Vulkan versions through namespaces, for example: `using Vulkan_1_0;`<br />
-All structures, handles, enums, constants, and functions are stored in the namespace.
+All structures, handles, enums, constants, and functions are stored in the namespace.<br />
+Non core Vulkan apis are ignored (Vulkan SC, for example)

 #### Naming
 - Structures and Handles are named exactly the same as defined in Vulkan.<br />